MJbae/refactoring-with-codes/README.md

 ### IN THE MIDDLE OF PROGRESS
-The structure of summary is Inspired by [HugoMatilla](https://github.com/HugoMatilla/Refactoring-Summary)
+The structure of summary is inspired by [HugoMatilla](https://github.com/HugoMatilla/Refactoring-Summary)

 # TABLE OF CONTENT
 - [A. BAD SMELLS IN CODE](#a-bad-smells-in-code)